Art and Design

 An examination of pragmatic techniques and philosophical approaches necessary to design, implement, and evaluate a comprehensive discipline-based art education program at the secondary school level.
 Additionally, both historical and contemporary art education issues are examined, discussed, and evaluated.
 Field experience: 20-40 hours.
 (See EDUC3530.)

-ARDE3730: Advanced Typography
+ARDE3730: Typography 2

 Credits 3